alekcei1510/Banana-project-udacity/README.md

 This project reflects the knowledge acquired of the first module of reinforcement learning with an applied project.

+**Environment**

+A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

+The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
+Given this information, the agent has to learn how to best select actions.
+Four discrete actions are available, corresponding to:

+* 0 - move forward.
+* 1 - move backward.
+* 2 - turn left.
+* 3 - turn right.

-The main objective of the banana navigation problem is to collect yellow bananas and avoid the blue ones.
-To complete successfully the change, the agent needs to perform above an average of 13 points over 100 episodes.
+The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
 ## Instructions to run the project

 Next you will find information to configure the right environment and run the agent.